anhtuank7c/learn-c/week_01_day_01/README.md

 **Cons**

 - Difficult: especially for beginners due it its complex syntax and low-level access to system resources
-- Lack of memory management: C does not provide automatic memory management which can lead to memory leaks and other memory related bugs if not handled properly
+- Lack of memory management: C does not provide automatic memory management which can lead to memory leaks and other memory related bugs if not handled properly.
 - No built-in support for OOP: C is procedural programming language so it is not designed to write OOP applications.
-- No built-in support for concurrency: it more difficult to write multithreaded applications compared to languages like Java or Go
+- No built-in support for concurrency: it more difficult to write multithreaded applications compared to languages like Java or Go, Kotlin
 - Security vulnerabilities: C programs are prone to security vulnerabilities, such as buffer overflows, if not written carefully.
 (You need to maintain memory carefully)

 Overall C is a powerfull language with many advantages, but also requires a high degree of expertise to use effectively and has some potential drawbacks, especially for beginners or developers working on complex projects.

 >  Manage memory manually is hard but not impossible, I can do it so you can also do it.
 Just need to follow an effective strategy.
 Everything will be alright, don't worries.

+### C standards and Implementations

+C standards are the set of rules which define the features, syntax, meaning of code, or one can say the grammar of C language.

+These standards ensure compatibility and portability of C programs access different compilers and platforms.

+Standards are generally provided in the form of a document by the standardization committee.

+These rules are then implemented by a software that converts your C code to code executable by your computer.
+This software is called a **compiler**.

+A compiler checks whether the given code is according to the rules or standard.
+If it is not, it does not convert your code and shows error.

+There is also not a single C compiler, but many of them are available for C such as GCC (GNU Compiler Collection), MSVC (Microsoft Visual C++), Clang, Oracle C, etc...

+There are several common C standard you might heard are: [ANSI C, C89, C99, C11, C17, C23](https://en.wikipedia.org/wiki/ANSI_C)

+Different compilers were also created according to these standards.

-## 2. Setting up a professional Development Environment
+## 2. Setting up Development Environment

-> This course is designed for experienced developers so I considered you are familiar with these tools.
+> This course is designed for experienced developers so I assume you are familiar with these tools.

 **2.1 Compiler options:**